kevsersrca/architecturecoding.com/_posts/2021-10-04-kubernetes-cheat-sheet.md

 $ kubectl delete endpoints kuard [id]
 ```

-Force a deletion of a pod without waiting for it to gracefully jsut down
+Force a deletion of a pod without waiting for it to gracefully shut down
 ```
 $ kubectl delete pod-name --grace-period=0 --force
 ```